zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Scott says, “I hope everything goes smoothly.
 I’ su re you’ll both make great parents.”
 Roberta says, “We’re not so sure but we’l l do our best.
 By the way, you can keep those chairs.”
 Scott says, “Really?
 Why?”
 Remember Scott came over to borrow some chairs from Roberta and Robert.
 Robe rta says, “You have no children and they’re a hazard.”
 “They” here means t he chairs, not children.
 Children could be a hazard too, I suppose.
 A “hazar d” (hazard) is something that is or could be dangerous.
 Roberta says, “We need to  childproof this house.”
 “To childproof” (childproof) – one word – means to make  an area safe for a baby or for young children, getting rid of things that migh t be dangerous.
 If you have guns in your house, you would probably have to remove th em or lock them up in order to childproof your house.

 Scott says, “Hey, that’s great.
 That big screen TV looks dangerous.”
-Scott is joking now, saying, “Well, if you have to get rid o f things that are dangerous in your house, how about your television?” – which, of  course, is not dangerous, unless you watch it.
+Scott is joking now, saying, “Well, if you have to get rid of things that are dangerous in your house, how about your television?” – which, of  course, is not dangerous, unless you watch it.
 Some of the programs are poten tially hazardous.
 Scott says, “I’d be more than happy to take it off your hands.”
 “To take something off your hands” means to take something that another person doesn’t want anymore or doesn’t need any more.
 Roberta says, “Hands off the  TV.”
 The expression “hands (hands) off” means do not touch, don’t come close to.
 She, of course, is not going to let Scott take their big screen, their  large television, because that’s not part of childproofing a house.

 Now let’s listen to the dialogue this time at a nor mal speed.